top of page

 Play Video

-Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, We look forward to worshiping together this Sabbath.
-I will be taking you on a journey entitled: "Diaries of the Deceased."
-Scripture Reading: Psalm 4:4–5 NIV This passage of scripture reminds us that peace doesn’t come from our striving or from controlling every outcome—it comes from quiet confidence in God.
-Let us listen to David’s wisdom and learn that a godly person's life is marked by holy reverence, self reflection, righteous living, and unwavering trust in God.
-This Sabbath let us find peace by resting in Him with a quiet heart.
-We invite you to join us with open hearts as we worship, reflect, and grow together in faith.
+Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, and Happy New Year!
+As we step into this new year together, we are invited to pause, reflect, and renew our commitment to Christ.
+This Sabbath, we welcome Elder Julian Lake to the pulpit as he leads us in a message that points our hearts toward remembrance, renewal, and the future kingdom Christ has prepared for us.
+Scripture Reading: Job 3:20-26 Sermon Summary: Elder Julian Lake Have you ever imagined the kinds of difficulties God must have looking after his earthly children?
+Let us explore some questions around the difficulties of being a heavenly parent.
+We invite you to join us with open hearts as we worship, reflect, and grow together in God’s Word.
 Happy Sabbath!
 In His grace, Head Elder Alex Clerk 🌐 Register for our Live Zoom Webinar: https://tinyurl.com/yc3vzk62 🔔 Stay connected with us on our journey of faith: 📺 Subscribe to our YouTube Channel: https://tinyurl.com/bderwssk 🌐 Visit our Website: http://www.paloaltoadventist.org 📘 Follow our Facebook page: https://tinyurl.com/4n8zcynh 📸 Follow us on Instagram: https://tinyurl.com/bdxjx65h God Bless You!
 Happy Sabbath and Have a Great Week!
 SUBSCRIBE to Palo Alto Adventist Church of Seventh-day Adventists on YouTube.
 Thank You for your continued support.
 Help us continue our mission to create meaningful media.
 You can donate today by using the link below and at the top specify if it’s a “one-time donation” or “recurring donation” and then below in the box next to “Media Ministries” put the amount you’d like to donate: https://adventistgiving.org/donate/ANP8KQ

 Load More